 Filed Under: Travel

-So when we arrived at 12:30am and it was all dark, I was bummed.
+When we arrived at 12:30 am and it was all dark, I was bummed.
 But man, when I got to take it all in the next morning, I legit cried tears of happiness multiple times.
 There is nothing else like it there.

 We were expecting it to be freezing the whole time since the forecast said mid to low 50’s (which to this AZ girl is straight up winter!).
 But it turned out to be beautiful.
 The first day we were there we were at the beach in clothes (again, didn’t even think of wearing our suits since the temp said cold!), and we were actually sweating a little in the sun!